g41nxe/11ty-matthew-freed-pottery-web/src/views/updates.md

   order: 3
 notification:
   title: My studio is open to visitors!
 Contact me to set up an appointment.
-  subtitle: You can still find a selection of my work in my online shop!
-Updated
+  subtitle: 'You can still find a selection of my work in my online shop!  '
-    weekly!
   cta:
     label: Shop Now
     url: "/shop"